henry-oberholtzer/digital_oberholtzer/README.md

 ## Known Bugs

 * Screen may not adapt perfectly between devices
-* Fonts do not scale between screen sizes
+* Fonts do not scale between screen sizes, causing two lines for title
+* On mobile, nav buttons do not change color when touched.
+* On mobile, the dates on the content sections are misaligned.
+* On mobile, the list element is misaligned.
+* Certain links need to be set to open in a new tab

 ## Upcoming Features